lihbr/lihbr-diapositiv/nuxt-3-modules-and-open-source/slides.md

 <v-clicks>

-- <twemoji-card-file-box /> Have a better understanding of the module you use
+- <twemoji-card-file-box /> Have a better understanding of modules you use

 </v-clicks>